xaizek/uncov/README.md

 * Comparison of coverage.
 * Displaying parts of files that need attention with regard to coverage.
 * Can be used from Vim via the plugin provided.
-* Can be used on CI to display coverage.
+* Can be used on CI to display coverage in a browser (via Web-UI).

+and thus serve
+  as self-hosted analogue for coveralls (but this part is byproduct and isn't complete).

 ### Status ###